 Regional role: support technical assessments in other countries of MEReP program in his/her field of expertise.

 The successful candidate should at least have:

-Ability to develop information material
+- Ability to develop accessible information materials

 HI workers must adhere to the values and principles outlined in HI Code of conduct.
 In accordance with these values, HI operates and enforces policies on Beneficiary Protection from Exploitation and Abuse, Child Safeguarding, Anti-fraud, bribery, and corruption.

 Initial contract will be for a period of 12 months, and the position is based in Ramallah

 Handicap International is an equal opportunity employer and